Normal-Tangerine8609/Scriptable-Widgets/README.md

-# Scriptable-Widgets
+# Scriptable Widgets
-Some of the widgets I have made on scriptable.
+Here are all of the scriptable widgets I have made